mukhammadrizooff/Portfolio/README.md

 - go to the directory that you want to clone the repository in.
 - right click and choose Git Bash here.
 - type `https://github.com/mukhammadrizooff/Portfolio.git`.
-- run "npm install" and then "npm start",
+- run "npm install" and then "npm start"

 ## Author